 “We were able to implement the project with little IT capacities.
 For us, the holistic, enterprise-wide change was the focus.
 The project platform is a tool that is intended be used in all areas of the company.
 Our direction is therefore very user-oriented and a complex result of the innovation project,” Thomas Nagel explained about the strategy.

-The project for this central publication platform goes by the name “Claudius Peters Prime,” and in addition to customers and distribution partners it also focuses on a variety of user groups, including sales managers, sales, spare parts departments, product line management and engineering, assembly staff, commissioning technicians and the aftermarket service.
+The project for this central publication platform goes by the name “Claudius Peters Portal,” and in addition to customers and distribution partners it also focuses on a variety of user groups, including sales managers, sales, spare parts departments, product line management and engineering, assembly staff, commissioning technicians and the aftermarket service.

 Around 8,000 catalogs are already available on the platform for the projects with machines with a CP series number dated from today until all the way back to 1994.
 “What particularly thrilled us was the fact that even decades-old data could be converted quickly and easily into a modern program thanks to CATALOGcreator®,” Thomas Nagel said, describing the process of legacy data integration.

 In summer 2016 they started globally with test users in the corporate network, accessing the platform via the intranet.
-“Claudius Peters Prime” provides information about the master data of projects, machine and serial numbers, ERP parts master data, customer part numbers and project data, spare parts drawings from design, assembly drawings, process and automation data, documents from the CAE system Engineering Base and complete documentation and engineering documents.
+“Claudius Peters Portal” provides information about the master data of projects, machine and serial numbers, ERP parts master data, customer part numbers and project data, spare parts drawings from design, assembly drawings, process and automation data, documents from the CAE system Engineering Base and complete documentation and engineering documents.

 The results of the tests have been very positive.
 Upon delivery of new machines, customers also receive a 2D offline version of the electronic spare parts catalog on CD.